 10. Line 168.
 Energy barriers.
 It is not clear what exactly the transition states are and what the barriers are referring to.
 If only a portion of the grain moment is unblocked, is there not a stable component remaining?
 Do we still call this unblocked?
 Need to be very clear with terms like 'unblocking' which most people associate with the complete thermal instability of the whole grain, and which might mean something different in this case as you have two phases.
 Is a grain that has only one part of it thermally unstable really 'unblocked'?
 To help this, it would be useful to have representative (e.g. 50% transition volume?) pictures of the 'before' and 'after' states corresponding to each of the relaxation times in Fig. 3.
 Without that it is very hard to picture what these energy barriers actually correspond to.

-A: Thanks for pointing out.
-I created a figure (Fig. S1 in the SI) to illustrate the presentative ‘initial’ and ‘final’ LEM states adopted to calculate the energy barriers used to create the plots in Fig. 3.
+A: Our study is one of the first to examine blocking and unblocking in multi-phase material, and so we appreciate Richard’s comment that has made us more careful in our definitions I created a figure (Fig. S1 in the SI) to illustrate the presentative ‘initial’ and ‘final’ LEM states adopted to calculate the energy barriers used to create the plots in Fig. 3.

 11. Line 198 - experimental evidence suggesting c axis aligns with <100>.
 Actually, this is a fundamental consequence of the symmetry change involved in the phase transition.
 There is not really any flexibility or doubt here - the c axis of tetrataenite MUST be one of the pre-existing <100> directions of taenite.

-A: Thanks for pointing out.
-The sentence was rewritten.
+A: We agree, and have wrwritten the sentence to add clarity..

 12. Line 218.
 Probability of magnetization state proportional to dot product M.B.
 Why?
 Is this not more likely a Maxwell-Boltzmann distribution based on the energy difference between differently oriented nuclei? i.e. proportional to exp(M.B/kT)?

 A: exp(M.B/kT) represents the probability of a magnetic moment M aligning with the external field B at a certain temperature T. This is fundamentally different from what we are interested here, i.e., to estimate a certain probability of tetrataenite to align its MUA axis along a certain field component.
 As the MUA must align with one of the pre-existing <100> directions of taenite (as you correctly pointed out), we are interested in estimating what is the probability that, at the right beginning of the phase transition, tetrataenite’s c-axis will lie along the <100> direction over which the local magnetic field created by the precursor’s domain structure is larger. exp(M.B/kT) would then represent the probability of certain volume of tetrataenite to align its magnetic moment with the magnetic field B created by the precursor’s domain state AFTER the MUA axis is set, thus relating to a different physical process.
-The works of Paulevé et al. (1968) and Néel et al., (1964) have shown that magnetic fields play an important role in dictating the orientation of the c-axis, but we still lack (as far as I’m concern) a model that quantitatively accounts for the influence of external fields on the orientation of tetrataenite’s c-axis.
+The works of Paulevé et al. (1968) and Néel et al., (1964) have shown that magnetic fields play an important role in dictating the orientation of the c-axis, but we still lack (as far as I am aware) a model that quantitatively accounts for the influence of external fields on the orientation of tetrataenite’s c-axis.
 Our estimated probability distributions can be considered as ‘educated guesses’.
-However, due to the lack of additional evidence, we decided to remove the discussion of probability distributions from the manuscript.
+However, we agree that this was a first order attempt that lacked supporting evidence, we decided to remove the discussion of probability distributions from the manuscript.